 Knowledge management in a knowledge culture

 This whole experience with Guru has also had me thinking deeply about the concept of knowledge management and its role in teaching and learning.
 Guru may have been designed to support customer-facing “revenue teams,” but it presents a framework that is much broader in scope.
 For example, we are using Guru to manage the traditional kinds of knowledge that a technical support team might care about, but it is also being used to transfer other kinds of knowledge to people.
+Learn what it means to be a knowledge-driven culture.

 In the corporate implementation I mentioned, we used it to push out HR-related information and provide visibility to marketing programs being deployed.
 For instance, when we rolled out organizational changes for one of our teams, we put the information in a Guru card and posted it on Slack.
 This made it easy for everyone to find, and we could make sure that everyone actually reviewed it.
 And any questions about it could be handled right in Slack.